jrom876/UniformSeriesGenerator/README.md

  	1. To generate various csv files from the raw data.

- 	2. To provide a tkinter GUI for easy UI and UX with this class.
+ 	2. To provide a tkinter GUI for easy UI with this class.

  	3. To provide unittest methods for development and maintenance.